andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ## Function Decorator Ordering

-We realize for our decorator sometimes make the app broken.
-So for fix that issue, you can follow this tips.
+We recognize that our decorator occasionally causes the app to malfunction.
+So, to resolve that issue, you can use the following suggestions.

 ```typescript
 @Response()